ahamed/jext-cli/README.md

 jext-cli [--component|-c] <name>
 ```

 + For creating a new Joomla!
 4 component just run `jext-cli --component <name>`.
 Here the `<name>` would be replaced by your component name and the name should be without `com_` prefix.
-If you add the `com_` prefix then don't worry.
-It would be ignored.
+If you add the `com_` prefix then don't worry, it will be sanitized.

 + After that you will be asking for-
    + **Author name** (What is the name of the component author.
 If skip `jext-cli` will take the current username as author name.)